"Never doubt that a small group of thoughtful committed citizens can change the world. Indeed, it is the only thing that ever has." - Margaret Mead

 Since founding Project Giving Kids in 2012, Molly has been focused on launching and building PGK.
 PGK is fortunate to have a growing board stacked with parents who are also successful professionals in their fields:

-Molly Yuska, nonprofit leader and mom to Michael, Andrew and Abby; founder of Project Giving Kids
+Molly Yuska, nonprofit leader and mother to four; founder of Project Giving Kids

 *PGK is looking for dynamic board members who share our passion for kids, service and technology.
 If interested in learning more, email us at firstname.lastname@example.org.